cognitae-ai/Cognitae/README.md

 ---

-This project is under active development by Architect Shoji.
+This project is under active development by Shoji.
 Your exploration, feedback, and contributions are welcome.